-“It’s absolutely essential that small businesses get online," said Stabler.
-"To not only survive but thrive, you have to reach your shoppers wherever they may be.
+“It’s absolutely essential that small businesses get online,” Stabler said.
+“To not only survive but thrive, you have to reach your shoppers wherever they may be.
 There’s an opportunity for small businesses to go global in a way they never did before.”

 There are plenty of other reasons to take your business online.
-Here’s a look at seven important ones.
+Here’s a look at nine of the most important ones.

-Anyone who runs a physical store knows the costs associated with operations.
-From rent to utilities, there's a lot of overhead costs.
-When you set up your store on the internet, you don’t have to worry about a landlord or electric bill.
-Nor do you have to hire staff to collect cash, stock the shelves and manage operations.
+Anyone who runs a physical store knows the costs associated with operations, including rent, utilities and wages.
+But when you set up your store online, you don’t have to worry about dealing with a landlord; paying an electric bill; or hiring staff to collect cash, stock the shelves or manage operations.

-Sure, you have to spend the money to set up a website and accept payments online – whether that's an e-commerce platform or another solution – but its typically a lot cheaper than brick-and-mortar costs.
+Sure, you have to spend the money to set up a website and accept payments online, but it’s typically a lot cheaper than brick-and-mortar costs.

-There are no barriers to shopping when you are doing it online.
+There are no barriers to shopping when you’re doing it online.
 That presents a big opportunity for a small business owner to reach a whole new set of customers.
-It may cost more to ship products internationally, but selling online can boost demand and thus sales.
+It may cost more to ship products internationally, but selling online can boost your reach and thus sales.

-The internet is nimble and so too is an online store.
-Thanks to the digital nature of e-commerce, it’s very easy to track product sales, decide which are doing well, and then add and remove products in real time.
+The internet is nimble, and so is an online store.
+Because e-commerce is digital, it’s very easy to track which items are sold, decide which ones are doing well, and then add and remove products in real time.

-The internet is on 24/7, which means you’re always open for business.
+The internet is on all the time, which means you’re always open for business.
 Even as you sleep, orders can come in.
-That can expand your sales and improve your profits since there is no downtime.
+That can expand your sales and improve your profits because there’s no downtime for customers.

-Without all the overhead associated with a physical store, you can offer your products online at a lower price and still make a profit.
-When you sell online, your margins tend to improve as the cost of doing business is lower.
+Without the overhead associated with a physical store, you can offer your products online at a lower price and still make a profit.
+When you sell online, your margins tend to improve because the cost of doing business is lower.

 Thanks to analytics software, inventory management and logistics tools, it’s easy to track your online sales.
-That can inform your decision about what to sell and how to improve customer relations, price your products, and track delivery rates, all of which will improve efficiency and the bottom line.
+That can inform your decision about what to sell and how to improve customer relations, price your products and track delivery rates, all of which will improve efficiency and your bottom line.